lacps/lacps.github.io/_posts/2019-02-20-csuf-greenhouse.md

 category: News
 ---

-The April 6th 2019 LACPS meeting will be held at the [California State University Fullerton Biology Greenhouse Complex](http://biology.fullerton.edu/facilities/greenhouse/) from 10:00 to noon.
+The *April 27th 2019* LACPS meeting will be held at the [California State University Fullerton Biology Greenhouse Complex](http://biology.fullerton.edu/facilities/greenhouse/) from 10:00 to noon.

 ### What to Expect